replicatedhq/kots.io/CONTRIBUTING.md

 ## Testing locally

 Run `hugo serve` in the root directory of this repo to view the local version of the site in the browser.

+## Screenshots

+License used to produce screenshots for all documents can be downloaded [here](https://kots.io/sample-license)